Blog Archives

 Naples’ fall from grace as once the largest and most prestigious city in Italy contributes to the irony of its present state.
 Centuries of economic struggles in southern Italy have forced Neapolitans to master the art of survival through an informal economy of street vendors, artisans, and small family businesses.

-Posted in Italy, Architecture, Europe, Travel
+Posted in Architecture, Europe, Italy, Travel

 Tags: ,